Curriculum Highlight: English Tea

 Bringing Geography to Life

 As part of their exploration of the seven continents, our first-grade students recently completed their "tour" of Europe in a very special way: a formal English Tea.
 To celebrate the conclusion of their European studies, each student invited a parent or special guest to join them for a traditional British experience at Sassafras Tea Room in Greenwood, Indiana.
-Together, they sipped tea, enjoyed shortbread and other treats, and participated in a beloved Lower School tradition that brings learning to life.
+Together, they sipped tea, enjoyed shortbread and other treats, and participated in a beloved Lower School tradition that brings learning

 In the weeks leading up to the tea, students explored Europe's climate, animals, geography, and culture.
 During the celebration, they proudly shared what they had learned with their guests - comparing American and British English, discussing cultural differences, and reflecting on what makes Europe unique.
 This hands-on experience allowed students to connect classroom learning with real-world traditions in a joyful and memorable way.